Marriage à la façon du pays: Aboriginal women in the fur trade

 Aboriginal women were also starting to foster important bonds with the traders at the same time the men were.
 Women's labour produced various goods that would become very important for the traders.
 These goods included wild rice, maple sugar, and woven mats.
 The women's production of food would become increasingly important to the traders when trade locations shifted to Native villages.
 Traders would have to depend on the food supply obtained from Aboriginal women for survival.
 For example, traders living in Ojibwe villages would consume a large amount of rice during their stays.
 Additionally, women were able to take part in the trade of goods that Aboriginal men and women made together.
 Ojibwe women contributed by making canoes used to take part in the trades.
 The trade of canoes allowed the Aboriginal women to obtain a wide range of goods for themselves.
 Since many Aboriginal women were also in charge of processing the furs that the men brought back, this gave the women a great deal of authority in the trading of the final product.
 Because of this division of labour, the fur trade consisted of multiple interwoven relationships between Aboriginal men, Aboriginal women, and male European traders.
 Moreover, these relationships illuminate that Aboriginal women had some forms of agency and control from the beginning of the fur trade.

 The different relationships between the Aboriginal people and the traders highlight how the trade became interdependent.
 Both Europeans and Aboriginal people would become reliant on each other to sustain the fur trade and their way of life.
-Many scholars have contemplated whether or not these relationships of interdependency were positive for everyone involved.
+Many scholars have contemplated whether these relationships of interdependency were positive for everyone involved.
 For example, Mary C. Wright believes that while Aboriginal women were an important contributor to the success of the fur trade, their informal relationships with European men ultimately remained unrecognized and therefore left them with no more power than they had before the trade had begun.
 In contrast, Sylvia Van Kirk believes that even though the benefits that Aboriginal women gained were questionable, they were ultimately able to secure certain advantages for themselves through marriage.
 Despite historians questioning their power relationships within the fur trade, it is ultimately apparent that Aboriginal women were active participants in fur trade society.